All of us experience emotions such as anger, sadness and joy. We can usually control our emotions and are able to manage them daily.

 Even if you feel better, you must continue the treatment as prescribed in order to avoid the reoccurrence of symptoms.

-If you experience undesirable side effects, discuss them with your doctor as soon as possible.
-Your dose could be adjusted or other medication may be recommended.
+If you experience undesirable side effects, discuss them with your pharmacist or doctor as soon as possible.
+If necessary, your medication can be adjusted or other medication may be recommended.

 People suffering from bipolar disorder can also experience other problems, including:

 Bipolar disorder is not always preventable, but if you have symptoms associated with it, you should act immediately.
 The tips for maintaining good mental health will help you change certain lifestyle habits.
 These changes will not heal you, but they will help improve your health and reduce the number of factors that worsen or influence your condition.